- Windows 11 brings back Taskbar positioning after years of users’ complaints with the September 2026 update for version 25H2 and later releases.

 Move Taskbar to top with WindHawk tool

 Windhawk is an open-source project that makes it easier to modify application and operating system behavior.
-This solution requires installing the application and then installing the extension to perform a change.
+This solution requires installing the application, then installing the extension to make the change.
 In this case, you’d have to use the “Taskbar on top for Windows 11” extension.

 To install Windhawk on Windows 11, use these steps: